astrorigin/nanabozo/README.rst

 the ``main()`` function.
 In ``bash``, it could be like this::

     nanabozo -a $'int main(void) {\n' -z $'\n\treturn 0;\n}' helloworld.php helloworld.c
+    # note that is equivalent to:
+    nanabozo --main helloworld.php helloworld.c

 You could however make things even worse::